 Let's hear it for the best part of any Chinese takeout, the egg roll.
 We've taken that crunchy handheld wonder, stuffed with vegetables and pork, and deconstructed the whole thing into a bowl.
-Multiple sauces, from citrus-y ponzu to a sweet and sour sauce you'll make yourself, pack in the flavor to every bite.
+Multiple sauces, from citrusy ponzu to a sweet and sour and mustard combo sauce, pack in the flavor to every bite.
 You'll be filled with so much delight from this meal, you'll be eagerly awaiting to see what else we'll unroll.
 Get it?

 Trim and thinly slice green onions on an angle, keeping white and green portions separate.

-Trim ends off celery, halve lengthwise, and cut into ¼" slices on an angle.
+Trim ends off celery, halve lengthwise, and cut on an angle into ¼" slices.

 In a mixing bowl, combine sweet and sour sauce and Dijon.
 Set aside.